Ranni the Witch: Appearances

 Prior to the game's events, Ranni was born to champion Radagon and Queen Rennala of Liurnia, whose marriage prompted an integration of Liurnia into the Golden Order.
 However, after Radagon left Rennala without warning to become King Consort of Queen Marika the Eternal as the second Elden Lord, Rennala lost her mind, and her status as a champion.

 Ranni plotted the Night of the Black Knives, in which Marika's son, the hero Godwyn the Golden, was killed by assassins wielding the stolen Rune of Death, also known as Destined Death, that Marika had removed from the Elden Ring.
 Godwyn was distorted into a undead Prince of Death, soulless and trapped in the state of death.
-Ranni used the other half of the stolen rune to kill her physical body and become immune to any control, binding her soul to a doll modeled after her mentor.
+Ranni used the other half of the stolen rune to kill her physical body and become immune to the influence of the Greater Will, binding her soul to a doll modeled after her mentor.
 Soon after, Marika shattered the Elden Ring, and a devastating war, the Shattering, ensued.

-Ranni initially appears to the player as "Renna" at the Church of Elleh in Limgrave, where she helps the player by giving them the Spirit-Calling Bell and Lone Wolf Ashes.
+Ranni initially appears to the player as "Renna" at the Church of Elleh in Limgrave, implied to be the name of her former magical tutor, where she helps the player by giving them the Spirit-Calling Bell and Lone Wolf Ashes.
 After that, she disappears unless the player finds her at her hideout, Ranni's Rise, guarded by Royal Knight Loretta in Caria Manor.
 There, she introduces the player to Blaidd if they have not met before, as well as others in her employ, War Counselor Iji and Preceptor Seluvis.